sheridanfew/UKLCTD/README.md

-# UKPVD
+# UKLCTD

 ### Overview ###

 This repository contains:

-(1) The United Kingdom Photovoltaics Database (UKPVD), a collection of real geographically disaggregated data on current PV deployment, network inrastructure, domestic and nondomestic meter density, electricity demand, and rurality at an LSOA level.
+(1) The United Kingdom Photovoltaics Database (UKLCTD), a collection of real geographically disaggregated data on current PV deployment, network inrastructure, domestic and nondomestic meter density, electricity demand, and rurality at an LSOA level.

 (2) Scenarios for future deployment of photovoltaics (PV), heat pumps (HPs), electric vehicles (EVs), and battery storage upto 2050 at an LSOA level based upon current data, National Grid's Future Energy Scenarios (FES) and UKPN, NPG, and WPD's Distribution Future Energy Scenarios (DFES).